Spin ladder quantum simulators from spin-orbit-coupled quantum dot spin qubits: Strong rung coupling limit: Effective spin- model

+The second line of Eq.~(\ref{Eq:H_eff_AF_By}) describes the boundary terms.
 The effective spin-$1/2$ model is an XXZ spin chain with a DM interaction and external magnetic fields along both the $y$ and $z$ directions, which has been studied in Refs.~\cite{GangadharaiahS2008,GarateI2010}.
 Unlike other cases, the DM interaction $\tilde{D}_z$ cannot be turned off in case as $D,D'> 0$ generically.

 For the magnetic field along the $z$ direction (the out-of-plane direction), the low-energy wavefunctions are given by $\psi_1=\frac{1}{\sqrt{2}}\left(\ket{\uparrow_s\downarrow_{\tau}}-\ket{\downarrow_s\uparrow_{\tau}}\right)$ and $\psi_2=\ket{\uparrow_s\uparrow_{\tau}}$.
 With the low-energy states and Eq.~(\ref{Eq:Local_op}), the projected one-spin local operators are expressed by